Important Safety Information

 The organising committee of Reading Amateur Regatta believe that the welfare and wellbeing of all children is paramount.
 All junior competitors have a right to safety and protection.
 All suspicions, concerns and allegations of harm will be taken seriously and responded to swiftly and appropriately.

-The Reading Rowing Club Junior Welfare Officer, Vikky Allen, 077xxxx, will be in attendance and will available to assist should the occasion arise.
-Her contact telephone number will be displayed at Crew Registration in Reading Rowing Club.
+The Reading Rowing Club Junior Welfare Officer will be in attendance and can be contacted through Regatta Control or on 07849 109764.
 The Welfare Officer may be called over the public address system, by reporting to Race Control.

 It is expected that the welfare of junior competitors is primarily the responsibility of the competing clubs own coaches and officers, or individual parents accompanying the children.